aurielfournier/CV/new_CV.md

 Warblers across five study sites in Minnesota and Wisconsin; Developed the time line, budget and travel plans as to cover the largest area and gather the most samples; Established contact and coordinated site access on local, state, federal and military properties

+**Bird Bander**
+Black Swamp Bird Observatory - Mark & Julie Shieldcastle - Spring and Fall 2004-2008
+- Volunteered atleast weekly during both spring and fall migration working at Black Swamp Bird Observatory's banding station.
+Extracted thousands of birds over the five years, was trusted to help train volunteers and extract birds solo even on very busy days or under harsh conditions.
+Banded hundreds of passerines.

+**Bird Bander**
+Green Creek Wildlife Society - Tom Kashmer - 2002-2008
+- Volunteered weekly throughout the year on various field projects.
+Primarily the rail migration project, checking traps, banding birds and taking vegetation data.
+Also helped with a wide variety of mist netting projects, including public education programs.
+Also checked fish and turtle traps, banded hundreds of fledgling Eastern Bluebirds and monitored a bluebird trail for many years.

 ## Posters